The Ordinary Niacinamide 10% + Zinc 1%

 Technical Specs

-Final Verdict: Buy it yourself (It’s essential kit).
+Final Verdict: Buy it yourself.
 It’s a staple for a reason.
-Even if you only use it to spot-treat when your skin is acting like a rebellious teenager, it’s worth ten times its asking price.
+Yes, the texture is awful and it fights with other products, but even if you only use it at night to aggressively spot-treat when your skin is acting like a rebellious teenager, it’s worth ten times its asking price.
+At £5, you literally cannot afford not to keep a bottle in reserve.